Great Scott (music venue)

 Great Scott is a live music venue located in Allston, a neighborhood in Boston, Massachusetts, United States.
-The small venue first opened in 1976 and has featured many well-known musical acts in their early careers, such as MGMT, Charli XCX, and Beach Bunny.
+The small venue first opened in 1976 and has featured many well-known musical acts in their early careers, such as MGMT, Charli XCX, Black Midi and Beach Bunny.
 In May 2020, Great Scott announced its closing amidst nationwide shutdowns caused by the COVID-19 pandemic.
 In July 2024, they announced they would reopen in a new location in 2026.

 History

 Great Scott opened in 1976 as a local blues bar at 1222 Commonwealth Ave.
 Early contributors sought to create a venue to serve the greater Boston music scene.
 By the late 1980s, the space had transitioned into a popular college bar, attracting students from nearby colleges such as Boston University and Boston College.
 During the week, the venue featured themed events such as DJ nights, jam bands, and open mics.
 In 1996, Tim Philbin became General Manager and eventually began booking local indie bands to play Great Scott.
 By the early 2000s, the dive bar was transformed into a seven-nights-a-week music venue.

 When Carl Lavin became the venue's talent buyer in 2003, Great Scott became a popular location for varying music scenes in Boston.
 Under Lavin, Great Scott started hosting "the pill", a weekly indie dance night, attracting small bands and attendees.
 This demand eventually allowed Great Scott to host bigger names and attract bigger crowds.
-The 250-capacity venue has been successful in booking bands ever since.

 In March 2020, Great Scott was forced to indefinitely pause programming because of the COVID-19 pandemic.
 On May 1, 2020, Tim Philbin, manager of the venue, announced on their Facebook page that they would not reopen after the pandemic, writing "From... its emergence as one of the best live music venues in the city, Great Scott has meant many things to many people."
 A Taco Bell Cantina was opened in its place.